rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 ### 5. Implementing user interaction

 While the `Hangman` class has all you need to play Hangman, someone who does not know your program won't understand that you have to write things like `game = Hangman(8, 6)` to start a game and `game.guess("e")` to guess a letter.
-So, let's make a user interface.
+So, let's make a **user interface**.

-Your user interface should at least
+Your user interface should at least:

 1. Prompt the user for how many letters the Hangman word should have.
 If the input is not a positive integer, or there is no word with that many letters, repeat the prompt until you get correct input.